Skip to content

 La Morena - Empowering Women Farmers

-In Guatemala coffee has long been male-dominated, and gender equality remains a challenge.
-It is unfortunately still difficult for women in Guatemala to compete and thrive in the coffee world.
-La Morena is a coffee that showcases women farmers across Guatemala.
-Women operate 20% to 30% of coffee farms, and up to 70% of coffee production workers are females, depending on the region.
-In spite of this, women are systematically disadvantaged when it comes to resources, including land, credit, and information.
+In Guatemala, the coffee industry is male-dominated and gender equality remains a challenge.
+Even though women operate 20% to 30% of Guatemalan coffee farms (and up to 70% of coffee production workers are women), it can still be difficult for women in Guatemala to compete and thrive in coffee.
+Mostly, women are systematically disadvantaged when it comes to resources, including land, credit, and information.
 This often results in a measurable gender gap in economic outcomes, including yields, productivity and farm income.
-La Morena is a coffee from Huehuetenango, one of the better-known regions of Guatemala.
-One of Guatemala‘s three non-volcanic regions, Huehuetenango is also the highest and driest one, making it one of the best to grow coffee.
-The region depends heavily on the coffee industry and export.
-Produced exclusively by female farmers, La Morena is also a Vol-Cafe Way coffee.
-Since they joined the program, the farmers have increased the quality of their coffee, increased their yields, and, as a result, earned more.
-By teaching them best practices, their farms are producing excellent coffee and becoming viable businesses.
-Above is an Illustration created by Daisy Cleary & one that will feature on our packaging when we re-release La Morena.
+La Morena was set up to combat this inequality, bringing women producers from Guatemala together to give them strength in numbers, create a network for them as producers, and showcase the women farmers across Guatemala and the incredible coffee they produce.
+La Morena is a coffee from Cubulco, one of the better-known coffee growing regions of Guatemala.
+Produced exclusively by female farmers, La Morena work with Volcafe and their farmer support programme.
+Since the La Morena collective joined the program, the farmers have improved the quality of their coffee, increased their yields, and earned more for their work.
+By sharing best practices and improving coffee knowledge together, La Morena farms are not only producing excellent coffee, they're becoming viable businesses.
+Above is the illustration created by Daisy Cleary that features on our La Morena labels.
+The illustration, featuring a coffee bean at its heart, is best described by Daisy herself.
 "The idea for this illustration came to me late one night when I was reflecting on the La Morena women's project.
-As I sketched in my book and listened to music, I was moved by the hope this project brings to women in Guatemala's coffee industry.
-With this illustration, I wanted to celebrate the strength and resilience of these women.
-The central figure is a woman who is both feminine and powerful, cradling her heart in her hands.
-The heart is shaped like a coffee bean, symbolizing its importance to her and the sustenance it provides.
-The line continues upwards towards her mind, representing her intellectual freedom and the space she has to use her intelligence.
-The line then forms a crown over her head, signifying the empowerment and strength she gains from participating in the La Morena project.
-Overall, this illustration represents the hope and potential that the La Morena project offers to women in the coffee industry, and serves as a tribute to their hard work and perseverance."
+As I sketched in my book and listened to music, I was moved by the hope this project brings to women in Guatemala's coffee industry," Daisy explains.
+"With this illustration, I wanted to celebrate the strength and resilience of these women," Daisy continues.
+"The central figure is a woman who is both feminine and powerful, cradling her heart in her hands.
+The heart is shaped like a coffee bean, symbolising its importance to her and the sustenance it provides."
+"The line continues upwards towards her mind, representing her intellectual freedom and the space she has to use her intelligence.
+The line then forms a crown over her head, signifying the empowerment and strength she gains from participating in the La Morena project," says Daisy.
+"Overall, this illustration represents the hope and potential that the La Morena project offers to women in the coffee industry, and serves as a tribute to their hard work and perseverance."
+Every purchase of La Morena supports these incredible women in coffee.

 Discover more